 If you’re good at editing photos, you can still get a few good shots here, but just know that it won’t look like that naturally.
 For example, see my edited shot from the upside-down room above and the actual lighting of the room below.

 This upside-down room is actually really cool in theory, I just wish it was made more robust and cleaner.
-This was taken on a media day before it was open to the public, so it started off this dirty – it’s not from wear and tear of the public.
+This was taken on a media day before it was open to the public, so it started off this dirty – it’s not from wear and tear of use.

 One plus in this Happy Place review: It was pretty cool that there was a girl there who’s sole job was to help us come up with poses and remind us where to look and how to interact with this room – since it’s confusing once you’re in there to figure out how it will work once the photo is turned upside-down!